kanidm/webauthn-rs/examples/tide/README.md

 -------------------

 If your system can't find localhost, this could be a failure in name resolution.
-You should check you systems etc/hosts file for this.
+You should check your system's etc/hosts file for this.
 If you navigate to "http://127.0.0.1:8080/auth" this example WILL FAIL as the origin is set to localhost, not 127.0.0.1.